 Tuition, private lessons, payment procedure and other policies for 2020-2021 academic year

-Tuition for most classes is $12 per lesson (RSL lessons and adult classes have special tuition).
+Tuition for classes is $12 per lesson (online), $15 per lesson (in person).
+RSL lessons and adult classes have special tuition.
 There is also a one time registration fee of $30 per student for entire school year 2020-2021.
+Please see our payment page for detailed information.

 Registration and Payment procedure

 This year families will have to pay balances either by credit card or electronic bank transfer via Cheddar Up or by sending us a check.
 Please consider mailing time when you send us a check.
-We must receive your payment before September 7, 2020.
+We can not accept your payments personally in school.

 There is a $25 returned check charge for any checks returned to the Center for insufficient funds.